internet-of-plants/iop-hal/README.md

-# iop-hal - IoP's Hardware Abstraction Layer
+# Internet of Plants - Hardware Abstraction Layer

 A low level modern C++17 framework that provides opaque and unified access to different hardwares, without exposing their inner workings.